georgetour/One-command-Drupal-Wordpress/README.md

 # Automatic workflow for creating drupal project with composer and docker

 This project will help you create a drupal environment.
-It is based in https://github.com/drupal-composer/drupal-project but will have useful modules generally used in Drupal sites and docker for the environment needed to run your site locally.
+It will have useful modules generally used in Drupal sites and docker for the environment needed to run your site locally.

 The current installation is for linux.
 Probably it will work in WSL and Mac with some changes.